gbiolo/shell-menu/README.md

 Into the directoy where the program has been installed.

+### Requirements

+The only requirement of shell-menu is Python 3.
+The software won't run with older versions of Python.

 ### Todo

 Minor features are in development stage.
 These are some of them: